-Parents and legal guardians are encouraged to visit the school but should contact their child's teachers at least a week in advance to arrange a visit to the classrooms.
-Visitors will be escorted to the designated area by a staff member.
+Parents and legal guardians are encouraged to visit the school but should contact the front office at least a week in advance to arrange a visit during school hours.
+If an interpreter is needed for any visiting parent or legal guardian, requests must be submitted as soon as possible so that arrangements can be made.
+With short notice, however, we cannot guarantee that interpreters will be available.
+All visitors must check in with the front desk to receive a visitor's badge.
+Visitors will be escorted to the designated area by school personnel.
 If less than a week of advance notice is given, parents or legal guardians should contact the KILT to set up an appointment.